nshafer/Bezier/README.md

 * p1: Beginning of the path.
 Must be table with 'x' and 'y' keys, i.e. {x=100,y=100}
 * p2: First control point of the path.
 Must be table with 'x' and 'y' keys, i.e. {x=100,y=100}
 * p3: End of the path.
 Must be table with 'x' and 'y' keys, i.e. {x=100,y=100}
 * steps: Number of steps to create in the path.
 Default: estimate based on distance between points.
+See Bezier:setAutoStepScale

 ###Bezier:createCubicCurve(p1, p2, p3, p4, steps)
 Calculates the points needed to form a cubic curve comprised of a start point (p1), a control point (p2), another control point (p3) and an end point (p4).